Stop Birds Hitting Windows – 5 Tips to Protect Our Feathered Friends

 When I was a little girl I had a robin who kept flying into my window all summer long.
 Every morning, bright and early, I'd hear a bird crash into my bedroom window – no need for an alarm clock.

-This spring (maybe because of the crazy weather), I've had two robins take to flying into the windows (mainly the kitchen windows).
+This spring, I've had two robins take to flying into the windows (mainly the kitchen windows).
 Thankfully they haven't hurt themselves, but they are quite noisy and I didn't want them to keep at it until they did injure themselves.
 They inspired this post.

 Stop Birds Hitting Windows Option #3 – Tempera Paint/Window Paint/Soap

-Stop Birds Hitting Windows Option #4 – Physical Barriers
+Stop Birds Hitting Windows Option #4 – Physical Barriers Outside the Window

 Lattice, mesh, screens – anything that will block your view will block the birds, too.
 This isn't my favorite option because I like my view, but it may be a good fit for your situation.